oraichain/WrenAI/wren-ai-service/README.md

   - setup `DATASET_NAME` in `.env.dev`
   - adjust test config if needed
     - adjust user count in `tests/locust/config_users.json`
-  - in wren-ai-service folder, run `just up` to start the docker containers
+  - in wren-ai-service folder, run `make up` to start the docker containers
-  - in wren-ai-service folder, run `just start` to start the ai service
+  - in wren-ai-service folder, run `make start` to start the ai service
-  - run `just load-test`
+  - run `make load-test`
   - check reports in /outputs/locust folder, there are 3 files with filename **locust*report*{test_timestamp}**:
     - .json: test report in json format, including info like llm provider, version
     - .html: test report in html format, showing tables and charts